Francesco Contino 1618-1639

 façade facing Rio de San Pantalon, as does the Merian map of 1635 (see

 below).
-Later a portico facing onto the campo
+Later an entrance facing onto the campo

 was added, but when the church was rebuilt in 1668-86 by Francesco Comino the church's